-5 seconds to check your mobile website design
+Check your mobile website design in 5 seconds

-- Text is readable without tapping or zooming – Can you read all the words on your phone or tablet without zooming in?
-Think about a potential customer looking at your site on their phone: can they see, at a glance, the essential information about your business — like who you are, what you do, and how to get in touch with you?
+Can you read all the words on your phone or tablet without zooming in?
+Think about a potential customer looking at your site on their phone.
+Can they see, at a glance, the essential information about your business — like who you are, what you do, and how to get in touch with you?
 Few things are as irritating as having to scroll, zoom, and move around your mobile screen in order to read the homepage of a website that could be more mobile-friendly.

-- Tap targets are spaced appropriately – This is especially important in your navigation.
-Are the clickable buttons that lead to the other pages of your site spaced apart so that your site visitors don’t accidentally click on the wrong one?
+This is especially important in your site navigation.
+Are the clickable buttons that lead you to the other pages of your site spaced apart so that your site visitors don’t accidentally click the wrong one?
 Putting yourself in the position of your mobile visitor is important — give your current site a trial run and ensure that everything is easily accessible from a phone or tablet.

-- The page avoids unplayable content or horizontal scrolling – Is your mobile site bogged down with Flash content that won’t load, or video and audio files that don’t play?
-And does your mobile size “fit” to the width of your device — without having to scroll side to side to finish reading sentences?
+And is your mobile site bogged down with Flash content that won’t load, or video and audio files that don’t play?

-You can learn more about Google’s guidelines here.
-And remember that these mobile web design rules apply to each PAGE of your site.
-Even if your homepage is fine… all your other pages may struggle to get found and get used on mobile devices.
+Remember: these mobile web design rules apply to each page of your site.
+Even if your homepage passes with flying colors, your other pages may struggle to find and hold attention on mobile devices if they fail.